 There are four specific skills under the phonological awareness umbrella.

-- Word level: Breaking apart words in sentences, finding rhyming words, or recognizing alliteration
+- Word level: Breaking apart words in sentences, finding rhyming words, or recognising alliteration

 - Syllable level: Breaking down words into syllables